LedgeDash/unum/examples/aggregator_raw_data_no_se/README.md

 formatted timestamp and the value is a JSON number.

-The `invoke.py` emulates a FaaS runtime by reading the "payload" data (i.e., the JSON document described above) from a file and then calls the handle function with the data.
-This is similar to an HTTP FaaS runtime where the runtime receives HTTP requests, unpack the request to get the body and calls the handle function with the data.
+The `invoke.py` emulates a FaaS runtime by reading the "payload" data (i.e., the JSON document described above) from stdin and then calls the handle function with the data.
+A real system might use an HTTP FaaS runtime where the runtime receives HTTP requests, unpack the request to get the body and calls the handle function with the data.

 In an actual deployment, both `invoke.py` and `handler.py` resides in the same container instance.